Quick Pickled Watermelon Rind

 - Peeled watermelon rind – check out our guide here for how to choose and cut a watermelon!

-- White vinegar – an essential component for any good pickle
+- White vinegar – an essential component of any good pickle (you could also use rice vinegar or apple cider vinegar)

 - Water – to make the pickling solution